Nebuchadnezzar II: Later military campaigns

 It is possible that the Egyptians took advantage of the Babylonians being preoccupied with besieging Jerusalem.
 Herodotus describes Pharaoh Apries as campaigning in the Levant, taking the city of Sidon and fighting the Tyrians, which indicates a renewed Egyptian invasion of the Levant.
 Apries is unlikely to have been as successful as Herodotus describes, given that it is unclear how the Egyptian navy would have defeated the superior navies of the Phoenician cities, and even if some cities had been taken, they must have shortly thereafter fallen into Babylonian hands again.
 Tyre had rebelled against Nebuchadnezzar at around the same time as Judah, and Nebuchadnezzar moved to retake the city after his successful subduing of the Jews.

 The biblical Book of Ezekiel describes Tyre in 571 BC as if it had been recently captured by the Babylonian army.
 The supposed length of the siege, 13 years, is only given by Flavius Josephus, and is subject to debate among modern scholars.
 Josephus's account of Nebuchadnezzar's reign is obviously not entirely historic, as he describes Nebuchadnezzar as, five years after the destruction of Jerusalem, invading Egypt, capturing the Pharaoh and appointing another Pharaoh in his place.
+A stele from Tahpanhes uncovered in 2011 records that Nebuchadnezzar attempted to invade Egypt in 582 BC, although Apries' forces managed to repel the invasion.

 Josephus states that Nebuchadnezzar besieged Tyre in the seventh year of "his" reign, though it is unclear whether "his" in this context refers to Nebuchadnezzar or to Ithobaal III of Tyre.
 If it refers to Nebuchadnezzar, a siege begun in 598 BC and lasting for thirteen years, later simultaneously with the siege of Jerusalem, is unlikely to have gone unmentioned in Babylonian records.
 If the seventh year of Ithobaal is intended, the beginning of the siege may conjecturally be placed after Jerusalem's fall.
 If the siege lasting 13 years is taken at face value, the siege would then not have ended before 573 or 572 BC.
-The supposed length of the siege can be ascribed to the difficulty in besieging the city: Tyre was located on an island 800 metres from the coast, and could not be taken without naval support.
-Though the city withstood numerous sieges, it would not be captured until Alexander the Great's siege in 332 BC.
+The supposed length of the siege can be ascribed to the difficulty in besieging the city: Tyre in the ancient world was 2 cities: one was located on an island 800 metres from the coast, and could not be taken without naval support.
+The second city was on land.
+This was the part that Babylon placed a siege on and broke through and took in 571 BC.
+Nebuchadnezzar finding the city empty because most of the city had retreated to the island, ordered the land city leveled to the ground.
+Though the island part of Tyre withstood numerous sieges, it would not be captured until Alexander the Great's siege in 332 BC.